ninahonyango/VAPT/README.md

    - OS & Service Fingerprints: Unix/Linux-based services, CPE: cpe:/o:linux:linux_kernel

-As illustrated above, ```nmap``` detected quite a number of vulnerabilities in Metaspoitable 2.
-With this, we can perform CVE to identify the vulnerabilities severity levels, and exploit the identified vulnerabilities as well, depending on the specified project's scope.

-The scan revealed several open ports, including port 21 (FTP), which is known to run the vulnerable vsftpd 2.3.4 service on Metasploitable 2.
+As illustrated above, the scan revealed quite a number of vulnerabilities, several open ports including port 21 (FTP), which is known to run the vulnerable vsftpd 2.3.4 service on Metasploitable 2.

 This finding facilitates the subsequent stages of exploiting the vsftpd 2.3.4 backdoor vulnerability.

 ---

-### Step 5:  M- ️ Exploiting vsftpd 2.3.4 Backdoor Vulnerability (CVE-2011-2523)
+### Step 5: Exploiting vsftpd 2.3.4 Backdoor Vulnerability (CVE-2011-2523)

 This step involved exploiting a known vulnerability in vsftpd version 2.3.4, which is a backdoor introduced in a malicious version of the software.

 The backdoor allows unauthenticated attackers to obtain a remote shell with root privileges.

----

-#### 5.1 ✅ Confirming the vsftpd 2.3.4 Service
+#### 5.1 Confirming the vsftpd 2.3.4 Service

 To validate the presence of the vulnerable service, nmap’s version detection feature was used to probe port 21 (FTP) on the target Metaspoiltable machine.